Chaitya0623/SentenceRestructuring/README.md

 Link to Research Paper: https://ieeexplore.ieee.org/document/10307165

-Use the "dataset" branch to access the dataset.
+Use the "dataset" branch to access our custom dataset.

 ## Cite the paper using the APA Format